hellerve/Detanglement/README.md

 or, if you have installed it (kudos, you are likely to use Linux, because it is a pain to install it on any other platform at the moment) `Tangle -d`.

-The feature I am currently working on is a GUI frontend for the database so you can conveniently add new APIs and API keys to the application.
-A database wrapper needs to be created sooner or later as well(as it stands, the only database code is inlined into a definition in the main script; not very beautiful).
+I am currently working on making the whole application a web app.
+I am using Django for that.

 Also, the help file is a mess that needs to be cleaned up by someone who enjoys writing HTML files more than me.
 It is a non-informative mess.